loopyengineeringco/Daly2Sofar/README.md

+# !!!
+Due to updates to the Daly library dependency, compilation might throw an error.
+Please look at the Issues page for the temporary solution while I do further testing !!!

 # Daly2Sofar v0.93 - beta
 ESP32 bridge allowing Daly Smart BMS to be used with a Sofar inverter/charger (and others that use SMA CANBUS protocol).
 ![image](https://user-images.githubusercontent.com/43951291/164516928-52ea70e6-35d5-4c46-9d18-d0e2efe84e6b.png)